awsdocs/aws-codecommit-user-guide/doc_source/how-to-tag-repository-delete.md

-# Remove a Tag from a Repository<a name="how-to-tag-repository-delete"></a>
+# Remove a tag from a repository<a name="how-to-tag-repository-delete"></a>

 You can remove one or more tags associated with a repository\.
 Removing a tag does not delete the tag from other AWS resources that are associated with that tag\.

 **Important**
 Removing tags for a repository can impact access to that repository\.
 Before you remove a tag from a repository, make sure to review any IAM policies that might use the key or value for a tag to control access to resources such as repositories\.
-For examples of tag\-based access policies, see [Example 5: Deny or Allow Actions on Repositories with Tags](auth-and-access-control-iam-identity-based-access-control.md#identity-based-policies-example-5)\.
+For examples of tag\-based access policies, see [Example 5: Deny or allow actions on repositories with tags](auth-and-access-control-iam-identity-based-access-control.md#identity-based-policies-example-5)\.

-## Remove a Tag From a Repository \(Console\)<a name="how-to-tag-repository-delete-console"></a>
+## Remove a tag from a repository \(console\)<a name="how-to-tag-repository-delete-console"></a>

 You can use the CodeCommit console to remove the association between a tag and a CodeCommit repository\.